andysellick/spinner/README.md

 Captions are optional, just leave them out of the markup if not needed.

 The animation speed is set in two places - the JavaScript and the CSS.
 There's a variable in the less called @spinnertrans to make changing this easier.

+Since the angling of the pictures is achieved using CSS transforms, the carousel will appear flat in IE9 and below.
+But it should still work.

 Code needs some refinement still.